Regulators and Power Supplies » Step-Up/Step-Down Voltage Regulators » S18V20x Step-Up/Step-Down Voltage Regulators »

 This powerful step-up/step-down regulator efficiently produces an adjustable 9 V to 30 V output from input voltages between 3 V and 30 V while allowing a typical output current of up to 2 A when the input voltage is close to the output voltage and offering typical efficiencies of 80% to 90%.
 Its ability to convert both higher and lower input voltages makes it useful for applications where the power supply voltage can vary greatly, as with batteries that start above but discharge below the regulated voltage.

-The S18V20x regulator family consists of the two adjustable-output versions mentioned above along with four versions that output a fixed 5 V, 6 V, 9 V, or 12 V. The different versions of the board all look very similar, so the bottom silkscreen includes a blank space where you can add your own distinguishing marks or labels.
+The S18V20x regulator family consists of the two adjustable-output versions mentioned above along with five versions that output a fixed 5 V, 6 V, 9 V, 12 V, or 24 V. The different versions of the board all look very similar, so the bottom silkscreen includes a blank space where you can add your own distinguishing marks or labels.
 This product page applies to both adjustable-output versions of the S18V20x family.